Cycling74/n4m-examples/natureofcode/README.md

 # nature of code

-these patchs are nodejs version of the Processing exampels in the Nature of Code by Daniel Shiffman
+these patches are nodejs version of the Processing examples in the Nature of Code by Daniel Shiffman

 I still need to do some editing.
-I still need to add code so nodejs libs are added
+I still need to add code so nodejs libs are added to patches
 ***

 ## Files